Awaji puppets that have been handed down to various places

 In the 10th year of Tenpo (1839), the old puppet stage of Suwa Shrine was demolished, and by the construction of Zenbei Izumiya, the builder of Sakuracho 2-chome (Iida), the following 11 years, the frontage eight rooms, the depth four rooms, and the two-story building The new stage has been completed.
 It is the oldest and largest puppet stage in existence (important tangible folk cultural property of the country).

-According to the "Myojin Pledge Regulations" written by Shirotaitsuki (72 years old at that time) in the 16th year of the Meiji era.
+According to the "Myojin Kou Pledge Rule" written by Shirotaitsuki (72 years old at that time) in the 16th year of the Meiji era.

 Our village Masamitsuan Ni Residence Cital Masakaku Makai To (Un) Zen priest Ha doll education ancestor Hitoya.
-During the year of the heavens, Awaji no Kuni Yori Yoshida Shigezaburo, a puppeteer, came to the village, and was a priest of the village.
-After that, an entertainer named Yori Osaka Kiritake Monsaburo came to Tenpo 3rd year, and he also lived in this village and died during the year of Bunkyu.
-Both of the right names are ants at the Mausoleum of the Taimenji Temple.
+During the year of the heavens, Awaji no Kuni Yori Yoshida Shigezaburo, a puppet entertainer, came to Murauchi E, and this person is the residence of this village.
+After that, a gein named Yori Osaka Yori Kiritake Monsaburo came to Tenpo 3rd year, and he also lived in this village and died during the year of Bunkyu.
+Both of the right names are ants at the Onenji Temple.
 A doll named Shigezaburo Yoshida.
 After his death, he was a secretary of Awaji Puppet, a secretary of Awaji Puppet, and a secretary of Awaji Puppet.
 Naosuke Kitahara, Nari, the lord of Mitsuru, and Arunoya, a treasured shite awarded by this person.

 The "Puppet Nemoto Biography" possessed by Shigezaburo Yoshida is the "Michikabo Biography".
 The people of Kuroda also revered that it was a secretary of all the puppet theaters and was difficult to obtain.
 The "Michikabo Biography" was delivered to the village after Shigezaburo's death and was treasured by Naosuke Kitahara, but unfortunately it seems that the location is unknown and cannot be seen.